Cutthroat Island: Filming

 Shooting was delayed for various reasons, causing the budget to spiral out of control.
 When Harlin fired chief camera operator Nicola Pecorini following a dispute, more than two dozen crew members quit.
 In addition, broken pipes caused raw sewage to pour into the water tank where the actors were supposed to swim.
 Harlin spent $1 million of his own money to rewrite the script, as Carolco Pictures was in so much debt that they could not afford to pay further.

 The first week into production, the film's original cinematographer, Oliver Wood, fell off a crane and into one of the water tanks, breaking his leg; he had to be replaced by cinematographer Peter Levy.
 Wood's contributions to the film would be acknowledged in the closing credits.

 The film was shot on location in Malta and Thailand.
 Indoor scenes were shot at Mediterranean Film Studios in Kalkara, Malta, and models were shot at the Paddock Tank at Pinewood Studios, in Iver Heath, Buckinghamshire, England.
 Harlin required actors to do their own stunts whenever possible.
 While promoting the film, Davis appeared on talk shows with clips of her doing stunts over and over (including one take where she fell out of a window too soon, rolled down the roof and under a carriage) and described the bruises and injuries she sustained while filming.

+In an interview with Matthew Modine, he explained some of the major factors contributing to the film's production cost overruns: Harlin's cost-prohibitive habit of always having three cameras rolling at the same time; and Harlin and Davis spending large sums to have cases of V8 vegetable juice shipped out to the set in Malta for themselves.
+Towards the end of filming, an entire room was found to be full of unopened juice, and everyone present was obliged to drink it.